uc-cdis/gen3.org/gen3/docs/gen3-resources/user-guide/analyze-data.md

 You can manage active notebooks and terminal processes by clicking on the tab “Running”.
 Click “Shutdown” to close the terminal session or Jupyter Notebook.
 Be sure to save your notebooks before terminating them, and again, ensure any notebooks to be accessed later are saved in the “pd” directory.

+>Important: Always click the "Terminate Workspace" or "Shutdown" button when finished to release cloud resources

 ![GIF showing how manage Jupyter notebooks on the Running tab][gif Jupyter Running tab]

 ## Getting Files into the Gen3 Workspace
 Bringing in files into the Gen3 Workspace can be achieved via the UI (directly from the Exploration page) or programmatically.
 Find below a description of both methods.